Manage Stream-Play

 For Transport Streams (SRT/UDP) the Play ISR statistics will provide the Program IDs for the Audio and Video essences.

-• From the metadata tab, you can toggle between Basic and Extended metadata.
+From the metadata tab, you can toggle between Basic, Extended, and VMTI (if available) metadata.
+For more information about VMTI, see Monitoring VMTI Metadata.